gbmhunter/Altium-Bom-Template/README.rst

 ========= ========== ============================================================================================================
 Version   Date       Comment
 ========= ========== ============================================================================================================
-v3.0.1.2  2013/11/12 Replaced spaces with tabs in incorrectly rendered bullet-point list in README. v3.0.1.1  2013/11/12 Split README in v1.0 and v2.0 sections.
+v3.1.0.0  2013/11/12 Added support for partial quantities, with the addition of a QuantityMultiplier parameter to the relevant components. v3.0.1.2  2013/11/12 Replaced spaces with tabs in incorrectly rendered bullet-point list in README. v3.0.1.1  2013/11/12 Split README in v1.0 and v2.0 sections.
 Attempted to fix the markup error in the README. v3.0.1.0  2013/11/12 Fixed issue in where Supplier Sub-total price was taking into account the production quantity, where it should really be only the cost per PCB (quantity of a component on a single PCB*price of that component).